 (Certified translators are available at client’s request, if required for validation purposes in certain countries.)

-Why choose Planet Veritas for your patent translations?
+Why choose Lingua Translations for your patent translations?

 We only work with the very best professional linguists and are an established global leader in the language industry.
 All of our in-house staff, as well as our Operations Manager Sharon Stephens, have a vast wealth of experience in all aspects of the translation services industry.
 Our dedicated team are from linguistic academic backgrounds, and we are therefore in a perfect position to know exactly what a top-quality translation requires, so that we can always provide one no matter how complicated your project or specialist your sector.